Gallbladder removal - open - discharge

 - Nausea, and maybe throwing up (vomiting).
 Your surgeon can provide you with nausea medicine, if needed.

 - Loose stools after eating.
-This may last 4 - 8 weeks.
+This may last 4 to 8 weeks.
+Rarely, the diarrhea can continue.
+Your health care provider can discuss treatment options with you.

 - Bruising around your wound.
 This will go away on its own.